DivyanshuSheth/scientific-entity-recognition-anlp/README.md

 In this project, we build an end-to-end system to perform named entity recognition on scientific texts.

 # Data
 The train and test sets we use are located at `FinalData/train.conll` and `FinalData/test.conll` respectively.
+Different papers are separated by a blank line.
+The first line of each paper has its name (eg. "2022.acl-long.100.txt").

 # Annotation Contributions
 Each of us annotated 8 research papers.